snbadeaux/SQLAlchemy-Challenge/README.md

 2. Use the SQLAlchemy create_engine() function to connect to your SQLite database.<br>
 3. Use the SQLAlchemy automap_base() function to reflect your tables into classes, and then save references to the classes named station and measurement.<br>
 4. Link Python to the database by creating a SQLAlchemy session.<br>
-5. Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.<br>
+5. Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.<br><br>

 Precipitation Analysis<br>